Marine initiatives planned for April 2025 – April 2027

 Consultations

-Public consultations will take place in winter 2025 and updates will continue to be provided at the Canadian Marine Advisory Council, and through other methods, as needed.
+Transport Canada consulted marine stakeholders at the 2024 National Canadian Marine Advisory Council meeting, providing them with an overview of the proposed regulations.
+Targeted consultations with industry will take place throughout summer and fall 2025 and updates will continue to be provided at the Canadian Marine Advisory Council, and through other methods, as needed.

-The proposed regulations are expected to be published in the Canada Gazette, Part I, in late 2025 with a 60-day public comment period.
+The proposed regulations are expected to be published in the Canada Gazette, Part I, in 2027 with a 60-day public comment period.
+This proposal is also indicated in TC's Progress Report on the Red Tape Review.

 Departmental contact information